This article covers:

 They identify opportunities from various sources.

-These include external sources such as customer requirements, competitor analysis, new market trends.
+These include external sources such as customer requirements, competitor analysis, and new market trends.

 It also has internal sources like team members’ ideas across multiple disciplines and executive management.

 They prioritize these opportunities based upon various prioritization criteria, including customer impact, revenue impact, feasibility/risk, and the effort required.

 Conducting User and Market Research

 Product managers conduct user and market research to validate the user needs and market opportunities.
 They use several tools, including user surveys, to collect feedback.

 Such feedback is critical in ensuring customer-centricity of the product features, future development roadmap, and end-user satisfaction.

 A product manager should study the market through targeted surveys, evaluation, and demand forecasting.
 It helps us understand and forecast tentative demand for the product.

 That, in turn, defines the investment and revenue goals to a large extent.